How Lauren Helps Clients

-Lauren has been consistently named to the Super Lawyers New York Metro Rising Stars list since 2016.
+Lauren is consistently named to the Super Lawyers New York Metro Rising Stars list since 2016 and was named to Super Lawyers 2018 Pennsylvania Rising Stars list.

 - Defended a commercial lender in an appeal to the Supreme Court of the State of New York, Appellate Division, Second Department and in the underlying action by an individual seeking to overturn the sale of real property based on a non-indexed lis pendens.
 Reported at German Del Pozo v.
 Impressive Homes, Inc., et al., 2010 WL 1940338 (2d Dep’t, May 30, 2012).